 - Demand for health care services from the large, aging baby-boom population

-- Growing number of patients with chronic and acute conditions
+- The growing number of patients with chronic and acute conditions

-The median annual salary in 2015 for nurse practitioners was $98,190, according to the BLS, with the top earners found in hospitals and physician offices.
+The median annual salary in 2018 for nurse practitioners was $107,030, according to the BLS, with the top earners working in hospitals, outpatient care centers, and physicians’ offices.

 What type of person excels in this career field?

-Are you wondering if you would make a good nurse practitioner?
+Are you wondering if you have what it takes to become a nurse practitioner?
 A passion for science is a good starting point, coupled with the ability to think quickly, independently, and resourcefully.
-This role requires exacting attention to detail and sharp critical thinking skills.
+This role requires exacting attention to detail and sharp critical-thinking skills.